open-contracting/standard/standard/docs/en/01_standard/02_history.md

 ## Origin, goals and development

-<span class="lead">Countries and organizations signing up to the [Open Contracting Global Principles](http://www.open-contracting.org/global_principles) commit to share *"information related to the formation, performance, and completion of public contracts"* including data on all stages of contracting, including subcontracting arrangements.
+<span class="lead">The [Open Contracting Global Principles](http://www.open-contracting.org/global_principles) encourage publishers to proactively disclose information and data on all stages of public contracting.</span>

-The **Open Contracting Data Standard (OCDS)** has been developed to allow information providers to share as much of this information as possible as **structured, re-usable, standardised data**.</span>
+<span class="lead">The **Open Contracting Data Standard (OCDS)** has been developed to allow information providers to share as much of this information as possible as **structured, re-usable, standardised data**.</span>

-The OCDS specification details the technical components of enabling the widest possible range of stakeholders to use contracting data and documents to achieve value for money for the government, a competitive playing field for the private sector, and high quality goods, works, and services for citizens.
+Publication of data to the OCDS specification can enable a wide range of stakeholders to use contracting data and documents to achieve value for money for the government, to create a competitive playing field for the private sector, and to secure high quality goods, works, and services for citizens.

 ### Support and funding